MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 ### Step 6: Gather and organize office locations

 Before you can use floor plans, office locations must be indexed.
-This is a one-time operations that can take up to 48 hours to complete.
+This is a one-time operation that can take up to 48 hours to complete.
 The total time will depend on the size of your organization.

 In [admin center](https://admin.microsoft.com), go to **Settings** > **Microsoft Search** > **Floor plans**, and then select **Get started**.
 If you don't see this notice, this step has already been completed for your organization